towolf/towolf.github.com/docs/PsychHardware/BitsPlusToolbox/BitsPlusDemos/BitsLutStereoDemo.markdown

 tested with version 1.0.5, Matlab release 14 sp 2 and OSX 10.3.9
 uses the hidden 'LoadNormalizedGammaTable' screen function.

-Please note that this demo needs the Bits++ from Cambridge Research Systems\!\!
+Please note that this demo needs the Bits++ from Cambridge Research Systems!!

 Sections have been lifted from the OSX movie demo etc.

-26/04/2005    ejw     wrote it.
+\26/04/2005    ejw     wrote it.

 <div class="code_header" style="text-align:right;">